IMPORTANT RISK INFORMATION

 What are the possible side effects of CANASA?

 Your doctor will do certain tests before you start using CANASA and during your

-of these symptoms: cramps, stomach (abdominal) pain, bloody diarrhea, chest pain,
+you get any of these symptoms: cramps, stomach (abdominal) pain, bloody diarrhea, chest pain, decrease

-decrease in the amount of urine, fever, headache, rash, shortness of breath, or
+in the amount of urine, fever, headache, rash, shortness of breath, eye inflammation, or fatigue.

 This can happen in people who have a history of liver problems and have taken other

 medicines that contain mesalamine.
 Tell your doctor right away if you get any of

 these symptoms while using CANASA: yellowing of your eyes, itchy skin, feeling very

 CANASA can make your skin sensitive to the sun if you have skin conditions such

 as atopic dermatitis and atopic eczema.
 Try to limit your time in the sun.
 You should use